AmineDjeghri/awesome-os-setup/cuda_pytorch_install.md

-# (2nd choice, install cuda globally)
+# 2nd choice: install cuda globally (not recommanded)
 * We will install cuda 11.7 for pytorch 2.0.1  (June 2023)
-* Install Nvidia [driver](https://www.nvidia.com/download/index.aspx) on windows
+* Install Nvidia [driver](https://www.nvidia.com/download/index.aspx) on windows (if you are on WSL) or Linux if you don't use WSL.
+* Run `nvidia-smi`.
+* On linux, run `nvidia-smi`, you should see a table showing information about your GPU.
+* If cuda is not installed and you run `nvcc --version`, you will get an error because cuda toolkit is not installed yet.
-* On windows, run `nvidia-smi`.
-If you have cuda toolkit installed on windows (not obligatory), run `nvcc --version`.
-You will see two different CUDA versions shown by nvcc and NVIDIA-smi which is normal if you have cuda toolkit on windows [source](https://stackoverflow.com/a/53504578)
+* If you have cuda toolkit installed on windows (for WSL) or Linux, run `nvcc --version`, you should see the version of cuda which means that you already have cuda set up globally. if there are two different CUDA versions shown by nvcc and NVIDIA-smi, it is normal: [source](https://stackoverflow.com/a/53504578)

-* On linux, run `nvidia-smi`, you will see the same thing as on windows.
-If you run `nvcc --version`, you will get an error because cuda toolkit is not installed yet on WSL.
+#### CUDA on WSL:
 Now, we will install cuda on WSL, the following commands must all be runned inside WSL.
 [If you want to understand more](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl):
 * Run `sudo apt-key del 7fa2af80`
 * The CUDA driver installed on Windows host will be stubbed inside the WSL 2 as libcuda.so, therefore users must not install any NVIDIA GPU Linux driver within WSL 2